 Now, consider a person who copies discs to either give or sell to friends.
 If one person alerts authorities, the offending person faces serious legal consequences.
 Ripping and redistributing copyrighted works can result in multiple charges for each distribution incident.

 In both of these instances, a person is ripping a DVD of copyrighted content.
 It is illegal in either case.
 However, when distributing copyrighted content to other people, this is a far more severe offence.

 When a person creates his or her own DVDs that are not copies of copyrighted work, ripping is completely legal.
 Which rights are reserved are typically listed in the type of copyright.
 Very often, the original creator has to be cited.
 To sell these types of materials though, be sure to obtain the proper business licenses.
 Also, check to see if there are additional state or local laws.

 DVD ripping of copyrighted works is still considered illegal in the United States, but several organizations continue working to make it legal for purchasers of a copyrighted DVD to rip copies for personal use only.
-Some other countries have already made it legal, and the case of the UK is one good example.

 To rip a DVD for personal use, only use DVD ripper software from reputable sources.
 There are free downloadable programs online, but they often come with spyware and tracking software designed to harm your computer and compromise your security.
 For optimal results, buy one of the best DVD ripper software programs.
 Compare a list of features, make a personal priority list and use the reviews to make the smartest purchase.
 Never settle for security risks, and only use the best DVD ripper programs.